badock/rome/README.md

 ## Introduction

-ROME (Relational Object Mapping Extension) is an extension for NoQSL databases, that made them compliant to relational algebra.
-In short terms, it enables to use NoSQL databases with an ORM like software, that is respecting the same interfaces as SQLAlchemy.
-This document gives instructions to install/configure/run ROME, and a technical documentation about how it works.
+ROME (Relational Object Mapping Extension) is an ORM for key/value stores.
+In short, it enables to use the SQLAlchemy API with key/value stores.
+ROME enables the support of operation such as transactions and joining to key/value stores.

 ## Installation